Understanding Your DS-2019

 How the DS-2019 is used inside the U.S.

-Once you have arrived in the U.S. and passed through the border inspections process, the DS-2019 is used for identification purposes and proof of your legal status.
-If you get a job on or off-campus, you will be required to show the DS-2019 to your employer during the hiring process.
+Once the visitor has arrived in the U.S. and passed through the border inspections process, the DS-2019 is used for identification purposes and proof of legal status.
+For those J visitors who are eligible for employment, the DS-2019 will be shown to the employer as part of the hiring process.

 Transfer of Programs

 The DS-2019 is also needed for a transfer of programs.
-If you are transferring from one J-1 program to another, you must obtain a DS-2019 from the new school or program before your current DS 2019 has expired.
+If a visitor transfers from one J-1 program to another, a new DS-2019 is issued by the new school or program before the current DS 2019 has expired.
 See the Responsible Officer at your program to get more information about the transfer process.

 Traveling with the DS-2019